-At June 30, 2023, the Company has approximately \$6,000 in cash and approximately \$3,097,000 in working capital deficit.
+At September 30, 2023, the Company has approximately \$1,000 in cash and approximately \$3,696,000 in working capital deficit.
 The Company has incurred significant costs and expects to continue to incur additional costs in pursuit of its Business Combination.
-Further, if the Company cannot complete a Business Combination within the Combination Period, it could be forced to wind up its operations and liquidate unless it receives an extension approval from its shareholders.
+Further, if the Company cannot complete an initial Business Combination within the Combination Period, it could be forced to wind up its operations and liquidate unless it receives an extension approval from its shareholders.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of time within one year after the date that the financial statements are issued.
 In connection with its financial position and intention to complete a business combination, the Company has secured financing from its Sponsor.
-The Company's plan to deal with these uncertainties is to use the financing from the Sponsor to complete a Business Combination prior to deadline as extended from time to time.
-There is no assurance that the Company's plans to consummate a Business Combination will be successful or successful within the Combination Period.
+The Company's plan to deal with these uncertainties is to use the financing from the Sponsor to complete a Business Combination prior to the Termination Date.
+There is no assurance for the Company that, (1) the financing from the Sponsor will be adequate and (2) plans to consummate a Business Combination will be successful or successful within the Combination Period.
 The unaudited condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.